f5devcentral/f5-agility-labs-automation/docs/class03/module1/lab01.rst

       .. image:: ../images/ImportDeviceResults.jpg

-Task 4 - Install FAST extension
+Task 4 - Verify FAST extension
 -------------------------------

-      How to install ATC services using the extension.
+      How to view ATC services using the extension.

 #.
 In VSCode, make sure you are connected to BIG-IP01 (10.1.1.6) by looking at the bottom ribbon: